 Meerkats.
 Animals made famous in the United Kingdom with very stereotypical Russian accents, encouraging viewers to visit a certain price comparison site.
 Today our prime focus is on real-life meerkats: Think Africa, not Russia, less lavish mansions, more sandy deserts and incoherent barks.

-These interesting facts about Meerkats will shine a light on these mysterious animals, answering your frequently asked questions with lots of fascinating trivia…
+These fun facts about Meerkats will shine a light on these mysterious animals, answering your questions with lots of fascinating trivia…

 Did you know meerkats bark, despite baby meerkats being called kittens?

 2. Will meerkats gang up on you?